 Educational Development Chair

 As an organization of college educated women.
 Delta Sigma Theta Sorority, Inc. plays an active role in the educational movement, seeking to inspire, motivate and support the aspirations and achievements of youth and young adults.
 Our Delta Academy and Delta GEMS programs provide supervised and structured experiences that broaden their world views, instill the need to achieve academic excellence, increase technical skills, and provide opportunities for self-reflection, individual growth, leadership and service for females ages 11-18.
-Leavenworth Alumnae Chapter’s Educational Development program also hosts the National African American Read-In during the month of February, which promotes the exploration of literary works written by African American Authors.
+Leavenworth Alumnae Chapter’s Educational Development program also hosts the National African American Read-In throughout the sorority year, which promotes the exploration of literary works written by African American Authors.

 Delta Gems & Delta Academy